 - Spoofed in an Episode of SpongeBob SquarePants During the Krusty Krab talent show, Squidward claims to be the "Best act saved for last" but the crowd really goes wild over Spongebob mopping up the stage afterwards.

 - Subverted in Avatar: The Last Airbender : Aang gets waterbending scrolls, Katara gets a vial of water from the Spirit Oasis, Sokka gets... a hearty pat on the back.

 - History has proved that if you play by this trope, chances are that you're gonna lose the battle, if not the war:

-- In the Battle of Waterloo; if Napoleon had let his Imperial Guard being the front force of his attack against Wellington's center instead of holding them back, he might had crushed them before the Prussians came.
+- In the Battle of Waterloo; if Napoleon had let his Imperial Guard be the front force of his attack against Wellington's center instead of holding them back, he might have crushed them before the Prussians came.

-- During the D-day; if the Germans had sent their best tank-forces right at Normandy's beaches instead of keeping them deep in France, the Normandy landing may have become a bloody failure.
+- During D-day; if the Germans had sent their best tank forces right at Normandy's beaches instead of keeping them deep in France, the Normandy landing might have become a bloody failure.

-- The Battle of Hasting; Wilhelm the Conqueror's decision to not let his Norman troops led the charge against the Saxons' shield wall, but his weaker Breton troops almost costed him the victory.
-He only won when he wised up and let the Norman calavry led the charge through the rest of the battle.
+- The Battle of Hastings; William the Conqueror's decision to not let his Norman troops lead the charge against the Saxons' shield wall, but his weaker Breton troops almost cost him the victory.
+He only won when he wised up and let the Norman cavalry lead the charge through the rest of the battle.

-- The Battle of Austerlitz; if the Russians had sent their Imperial Guard against the Frenchmens' weaker right flank at the village Sokolnitz than maybe they had won the battle.
+- The Battle of Austerlitz; if the Russians had sent their Imperial Guard against the Frenchmens' weaker right flank at the village of Sokolnitz then maybe they would have won the battle.